What is Stamaril?

 Talk with your doctor if you are receiving this vaccine less than 10 days prior to your arrival in an area where you may be exposed to the yellow fever virus.

-Be sure you receive a booster dose of yellow fever vaccine every 10 years if you continue to travel or live in areas where yellow fever is common.
+Be sure you receive a booster dose of Stamaril every 10 years if you continue to travel or live in areas where yellow fever is common.
 If you do not receive the vaccine every 10 years, you may not be fully protected against the disease.

 What happens if I overdose?